The strain gap in a system of weakly and strongly interacting two-level systems: Introduction

 A model of two types of two-level systems (TLSs), interacting weakly and strongly with the vacuum field, describes both magnetic insulators having electronic and nuclear spins, and orientational glasses, in which inversion symmetric and inversion asymmetric excitations have a weak and strong interaction with the phonon field, respectively\cite{SS09}.

-Such orientational glasses, and similarly amorphous solids, show remarkable universality in their low temperature characteristics; their specific heat increasing as $T^a$ with $a \approx 1$, the thermal conductivity increasing as $T^b$ with $b \approx 2$ (both quantities increase as $T^3$ in ordered lattices), and their internal friction being temperature independent\cite{ZP71,HR86,PLT02}.
+Such orientational glasses, and similarly amorphous solids, show remarkable universality in their low temperature characteristics; their specific heat increases as $T^a$ with $a \approx 1$, the thermal conductivity increases as $T^b$ with $b \approx 2$ (both quantities increase as $T^3$ in ordered lattices), and their internal friction is temperature independent\cite{ZP71,HR86,PLT02}.
 The universality is also quantitative, as all characteristics that are dictated by phonon attenuation suggest a rather similar ratio of $\sim 150$ between phonon mean free path to phonon wavelength, in systems ranging from amorphous solids, to disordered lattices, polymers and porous aerogels\cite{PLT02}.
 All the above phenomena are present below a temperature of $1-3$K, which is, again, rather universal.
-However, these systems show also characteristic phenomena at higher temperatures, such as a distinct functional dependence of the thermal conductivity, including a plateau between $3-10$K, and a bump in the specific heat dubbed the "boson peak"\cite{Phi81}.

 Much of the universal behavior of disordered systems at low temperatures can be explained by the "Standard Tunneling Model"\cite{AHV72,Phi72,Jac72}.
 This model introduces phenomenologically tunneling two-level systems (TLSs), which interact weakly with the phonon field and negligibly between each other.
-TLSs are of fundamental and practical interest.
-First, they are the dominant dynamic degrees of freedom determining low temperature thermodynamics and kinetics in amorphous solids\cite{DH81,BGH90,RNO96}.
-Second, they are important for quantum information since they restrict the quantum coherence in Josephson junction qubits\cite{SLH+04,SSMM05,MCM+05}.
-Understanding the TLSs nature can help to reduce their destructive effect.
+TLSs are of fundamental and practical interest: TLSs constitute the dominant dynamic degrees of freedom determining low temperature thermodynamics and kinetics in amorphous solids\cite{DH81,BGH90,RNO96}; TLSs are essential for quantum information and metrology since they restrict the quantum coherence in nano-devices, such as Josephson junction qubits\cite{SLH+04,SSMM05,MCM+05,KPV18,SS19,BJ19,MCL19} and nanomechanical oscilators\cite{Nems08,Nems09,Nems10}; TLSs can be used constructively, e.g. for lasing\cite{RKBO16}.
+Understanding the TLSs nature can help to reduce their destructive effect, and enhance their constructive usage.